Steve and Julene with hats

 Research and lived experience show that many survivors, after long journeys of recovery, enter what trauma scholar Judith Lewis Herman calls Stage III of healing: a phase marked by renewed meaning‑making and being propelled into a survivor mission and social action.

-In a time of ecological breakdown, survivors may have what we need to survive.
+In a time of societal division and ecological breakdown, survivors may have what we need to survive, heal, and thrive again.

 Survivors of trauma